 - Painful cramps that do not go away

 - Protect Yourself From STDs: Sexually transmitted diseases are dangerous for the mom-to-be and the baby.
 STDs can be contracted through oral, anal or vaginal sex.
-During pregnancy, have sex with only one person and make sure he does not have multiple sex partners.
-Avoid sex with a partner who has an STD.
+During pregnancy, have sex with your partner only if he does not have an STD.

-- Avoid Anal Sex: Anal sex involves anal penetration by the penis.
-This is unsafe during pregnancy as the anus is full of bacteria that can cause infections.
+- Avoid Anal Sex: Anal sex is unsafe during pregnancy as it could lead to bacterial infections that can harm the mother and the baby.
 It is best to avoid anal sex during pregnancy.

-- Avoid Blowing Air Into The Vagina: If you have oral sex, make sure your partner avoids blowing air into your vagina.
-This can cause an air embolism, which is an air bubble that can block blood vessels.
+- Avoid Blowing Air Into the Vagina: If you have oral sex, make sure your partner avoids blowing air into your vagina.
+This can lead to air embolism wherein an air bubble that can block blood vessels.

 - Sitting Down: Sit on your partner’s lap while he sits on a stable chair.
 You can control the depth of penetration by standing or squatting.

-- Side By Side: This position, also called spooning, reduces the pressure on your belly during sex.
+- Side By Side: This position is also called spooning.
+It reduces the pressure on the belly during sex.
 Lay sideways with your partner lying behind you.
-This allows only shallow penetration.
+This will allow shallow penetration.

 - Woman on Top: This position reduces pressure on your abdomen and lets you control the speed and depth of penetration.
 This position is linked to higher sexual satisfaction in pregnant women.
 The man lays back or sits, and the woman straddles him while facing either forward or back.

 Oral sex is absolutely safe to have during pregnancy.
-However, ensure that your partner does not blow air into the vagina.
-This may cause a dangerous condition called an air embolism.
-Also, avoid oral sex with a partner who has an STD.
+As mentioned earlier, ensure your partner does not blow air into the vagina.
+This may cause a condition called an air embolism, which can be dangerous for you and your baby’s health.
+Also, avoid oral sex with your partner if he has an STD.

-Other Way You Can Get Closer to Your Partner
+Other Ways You Can Get Intimate With Your Partner

 - Massages – Giving each other massages can heighten the intimacy between couples.